incodehq/incode-platform/README.md

 }
 </pre>

-You should then find that any collections of entities that have date properties (either returned from an action, or as a parented collection) will be rendered in a map.
+You should then find that any collections of entities that have `Locatable` properties (either returned from an action, or as a parented collection) will be rendered in a map.

 ### End-user entry of `Location`s